vmware-labs/reconciler-runtime/README.md

 The implementor is responsible for:
 - defining the desired resource
-- indicating if two resources are semantically equal
 - merging the actual resource with the desired state (often as simple as copying the spec and labels)
 - updating the parent's status from the child
 - defining the status subresource [according to the contract](#status)